-UMA does allow for Course Load Changes within the first seven (7) calendar days with the exception of the Associate Degree Nursing program of each module.
+UMA does allow for course load changes within the first seven (7) calendar days with the exception of the Associate Degree Nursing program of each module.
 Please refer to the Course Load Change Policy.

 Students enrolled in our term based diploma programs who do not receive a final passing grade in a course prior to progressing to the next course will be removed and unscheduled from the current course.
+Students who have attendance in the subsequent course will receive a WW grade (as outlined in the grading policy) for the current course which does not negatively impact the student's cumulative grade point average, pace of progress, credits attempted or maximum time frame.
 UMA will reschedule the student into the failed course or a different eligible course which begins within seven (7) calendar days of the class start date.
 If the failed course is not available, UMA will work with the student to process an alternative solution such as an alternative course, Leave of Absence (prerequisites only), or Written Confirmation of Future Attendance until the course is available.